 Alina Denham is a PhD candidate in Health Services Research and Policy at the University of Rochester School of Medicine and Dentistry.
 Alina earned her MS in International Management with a focus on Health Systems from the University of Liverpool in 2013.
-Her dissertation research aims to investigate the economic relationship between primary care and emergency department (ED) care in the Medicaid population and to estimate the effect of Medicaid expansion under the Affordable Care Act on ED utilization for primary care treatable conditions in New York State.
-Her work as a member of Dr. Hill’s team lies in identifying and analyzing changes in healthcare utilization patterns associated with shale gas development, through air and water pollution pathways as well as through the pathway of income increases due to oil and gas royalties receipt by lessors.
+Her dissertation research investigates the economic relationship between primary care and emergency department (ED) care in the Medicaid population and examines the effect of Medicaid expansion under the Affordable Care Act on ED utilization for primary care treatable conditions.
+Her work as a member of Dr. Hill’s team lies in analyzing changes in healthcare utilization patterns associated with shale gas development, as well as examining trends, patterns, and data issues in the current opioid crisis.
+Learn more about Alina's work.

 Alexis Zavez is a statistics PhD student in the Department of Biostatistics and Computational Biology at the University of Rochester School of Medicine and Dentistry.
 She received her BA in Economics and Statistics from Swarthmore College.
 Alexis currently studies drinking water quality and patterns in drinking water contamination.
 Her research interests also include quantifying the adverse economic and health outcomes that result from contaminated drinking water.

 External Lab Members